-- 1 Most Expensive Men’s Suits
+- 1 Top 5 Most Expensive Men’s Suits in the World

-- 3 Affordable vs. Expensive
+- 4 Affordable vs. Expensive Suits

-Most Expensive Men’s Suits
+Top 5 Most Expensive Men’s Suits in the World

 1. Stuart Hughes Diamond Edition

 Top of our list is currently the most expensive suit in the world.
 Stuart Hughes from Liverpool in the UK is a well-known designer of luxury goods.

 Nearly a thousand hours went into making these works of art.
 It comes with almost five hundred diamonds on the jackets…

 That’s two hundred and forty carats worth of diamonds right there.
 This ultimate example of decadent luxury is made from cashmere, wool, and silk.
 All of which explains its breathtaking price tag.

 2. Alexander Amosu Vanquish II Bespoke